ugurtekbas/ugurtekbas.github.io/_posts/2020-05-16-lessons-ive-learned-by-teaching-programming-show-time.md

 - training
 comments: true
 ---
 Let's continue our journey of teaching programming.
 In the previous post we talked about preparation and what we can do before starting the actual course.
 In this post we'll get into some ideas and practices we can use during the lessons.

 This is the second part of series focused on teaching programming.
 You can read the first part [here](https://ugurtekbas.com/lessons-ive-learned-by-teaching-programming/){:target="_blank"}.
 {: .notice}

 ## Show Time
 How you deliver knowledge is as important as the knowledge itself.
-You can use some technics and methodologies which will clear most of the question marks for the students.
+You can use some technics and methodologies which will clear most of the question marks for students.
+Some of the methods below that I planned prior the lessons and some of them I came up after.
+As long as it works for the students, it's totally fine to change, add or discover different ways during the whole course.

-And finally here you are, stage is yours!
+Now you're prepared and here you are, stage is yours!

 ### Keep It Simple
 Like in one of the most underrated [software principle](https://en.wikipedia.org/wiki/KISS_principle){:target="_blank"}, keep it very simple when you’re explaining new concepts or languages.
 Associate the concept with something concrete from real life.
 This will make the subject less scary and easier to understand for students.

 <figure>
 	<img src="../assets/img/simple.jpeg">
-	<figcaption>This is the image I created to explain what those languages do, in the simplest form</figcaption>
+	<figcaption>This is the image I created to explain what those languages do, in simplest way.</figcaption>
 </figure>

-You can also apply explaining to 5 year old rule, don’t worry people won’t	mind, they just want to understand things.
+You can also apply explaining-to-5-year-old rule, don’t worry people won’t	mind, they just want to understand things.

 Another advise would be: don’t give examples right away.
 Make them understand it first then do a general example which covers the topic.
-This way you also avoid squeezing the topic only in one example which might limit their way looking at the topic.
+This way you also avoid squeezing the topic only in one example which might limit their way of looking at it.

 ### Practice makes it perfect, practice makes it amazing
 It’s very important to make students practice right on the spot.
 They learn way more than any other kind of method.
 Power of practicing within the lessons is underrated…or I just didn’t know about it.